|

 WHEN TO GO - or days to avoid when places are closed

 GETTING THERE - nearest stations.
-Travelcards are good value and include all forms of transport.
-However for single journeys especially by bus there are cheaper options.
+Travelcards include all forms of transport for a fixed price (according to zones covered).
+Alternatively Oystercards and contactless cards are good value.
+Note: buses do not accept cash payments.
 Check out fares and other travel information on the tfl website

 INFORMATION - find out about the area